JWGenger/ImperialCollege_ML_Course/Datasheet.md

 ## Motivation
 ### Purpose and Source of the dataset
-The original source of the dataset are:
+The source of the dataset are:

 1. Dr. William H. Wolberg, General Surgery Dept.
 University of Wisconsin, Clinical Sciences Center